Wunkolo/libsai/Sai.md

 - Fully support Intel MMX Technology.
 - Data protection function to avoid abnormal termination such as bugs.

----

 # Decryption

-Sai uses the file type `.sai` as its document format for storing both raster and vector layers as well as other canvas meta-data.
-The `.sai` file among with other files such as thumbnails, `sai.ssd` and other itself is but an archive containing a _file-system-like_ structure.
-Each layer, mask, and meta data is stored in an individual pseudo-file.
-The file itself is encrypted in [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) blocks in which any randomly accessed block can be decrypted by also decrypting the appropriate `Table-Block` and accessing its 32-bit key.
-It's been found that some preliminary files such as thumbnails and the archive responsible for swatches/palettes use a different key, block size, and Table-Block location.
-This document will mostly cover the method used for sai's user created `.sai` documents.
+Sai uses the file type `.sai` as its document format for storing both raster and vector layers as well as other canvas related meta-data.
+The `.sai` file among with other files such as thumbnails, the `sai.ssd` file and others is but an archive containing a _file-system-like_ structure once decrypted.
+Each layer, mask, and related meta data is stored in an individual pseudo-file which also has a layer of block-level encryption.
+The file itself is encrypted in [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) blocks in which any randomly accessed block can be decrypted by also decrypting the appropriate `Table-Block` and accessing its 32-bit key found within.
+It's been found that some preliminary files such as thumbnails and the archive responsible for swatches/palettes use a different decryption key, block size, and `Table-Block` location.
+This document will mostly cover the method used for sai's user created `.sai` documents and very partially show related information for the other files.

-An individual block is `4096` bytes of data.
-Every block that is a multiple of `512`(`0, 512, 1024, etc`) is a `Table-Block` containing meta-data about the block itself and the `511` blocks after it.
-Every other block is a `Data-Block`:
+An individual block in a `.sai` file is `4096` bytes of data.
+Every block index that is a multiple of `512`(`0, 512, 1024, etc`) is a `Table-Block` containing meta-data about the block itself and the `511` blocks after it.
+Every other block that is not a `Table-Block` is a `Data-Block`:

 ```cpp
 // Gets the Table-Block index appropriate for the current block index